Dependencies

 - Double-click the dependency line

-- Click the Delete button in the dialog
+- Click in the Predecessor cell

 Automatic Date Calculation